Tiuxi/Plush/README.md

          S H e l l
 ```

-**Plush** is a customizable, minimal, and cozy shell designed for users who love simplicity, retro vibes, and terminal elegance — without sacrificing power.
+**Plush** is a customizable, minimal, and cozy shell, designed for users who love simplicity, retro vibes, and terminal elegance.

+The whole shell is written in `c` from scratch, and some performance and memory comparison (with `bash` mainly) will be made soon.

 ### Why Plush ?
 Because Bash was tough, Zsh was smart, Fish was friendly...